Tiger-Flower/AndoirdDeviceLocator/README.md

-# AndoirdDeviceLocator
+# WIFIDeviceLocator
-Server Side Andoird Device Locator
+Server Side WIFI Device Locator

 ## Installation
 Navigate to the folder with the code you just cloned and setup a virtual environment.